Region Overviews: Asia Travel Guide: Overview

 Our daily itinerary while cruising on the Mekong is based on scheduled sailing times and as a result some days have more opportunities for exploring on land while other days have more sailing time.
 Every river has its own unique temperament and for centuries water levels have shifted due to rain, temperature and agriculture.
 Should any unforeseen change due to low or high water happen during your river cruise, we will work closely with Heritage Line's captain and staff, who are very experienced in going with the flow.
 Depending on the situation, our leaders may adjust the rides and activities as necessary.

-In contrast to our land-based hotels, which have similar room categories, the Heritage Line ships offer a range of stateroom categories.
-Since the ship has only 26 cabins, making it the perfect size for visiting small shoreline communities, few suites are available.
+In contrast to our land-based hotels, which have similar room categories, the Heritage Line ships offer two stateroom categories: Superior and Deluxe.

-On this trip we occasionally travel by plane to reach the exclusive hotels and activities this destination has to offer.
-We'll be flying commercially with Bassaka Air aboard a narrow-body jet that seats 236 passengers and with Laos Airlines aboard turboprop plane that seats 72 passengers.
+On this trip we travel by plane to reach the exclusive hotels and activities this destination has to offer.
+We'll be flying commercially aboard narrow-body jets that seat 236 passengers and aboard turboprop planes that seat 72 passengers.